Sierrawastaken/Kyuta-bot/README.md

 # Installation

-To start the instalation setup download the latest [release](https://github.com/Sierrawastaken/Kyuta-bot/releases) and unzip it.
+To start the instalation setup you can either download the latest [release](https://github.com/Sierrawastaken/Kyuta-bot/releases) and unzip it, or clone the latest commit with `git clone https://github.com/Sierrawastaken/Kyuta-bot.git`, then cd into the directory (This might not be the most stable so i would recommend using the latest release).
 Then once inside the folder create a new file called `config.json` and create a new config file using this format - you dont have to copy the comments though as they will throw some errors.

     {
         // fill these values out with yours